https://github.com/QuantiusBenignus/blurt

 That Simple.
 Just make sure that the new key binding has not been set-up already for something else.

-Now when the extension is recording speech, it can be stopped with the new key combo and transcription will start immediatelly.For the minimalists, it is trivial to extrapolate from this hack to a complete CLI solution, without a single pixel of GUI video buffering.
+Now when the extension is recording speech, it can be stopped with the new key combo and transcription will start immediatelly.For the minimalists, the use of two hotkeys as an UI can be extrapolated to a complete CLI solution, without a single pixel of GUI video buffering.

 (A simple Adwaita widget window can cost MBs of video memory)